sequentech/step/docs/release-notes/next-release.md

 # Release NEXT

+## ✨ Admin Portal > Publish and Results changes on `election_dates` field

+The `election_dates` for publications, for electoral results and for templates have been updated to include more information and a different internal structure.
+On migrations, this requires:
+1. Publishing a new publication for the ballot to work well
+2. Update all reports that use these dates in S3

 ## ✨ Admin Portal > Reports > Audit Logs: Improve

 Windmill now requires `APP_VERSION` and `APP_HASH` for reports.